exaroth/narrative/README.md

 Narrative incorporates set of packages that can be used independently from the main application:

 - **Kitten** - [https://github.com/exaroth/narrative/tree/main/pkg/kitten](https://github.com/exaroth/narrative/tree/main/pkg/kitten) - Used for direct interaction with KittenTTS models such as tokenization and inference.
-- **Preprocessor** - [https://github.com/exaroth/narrative/tree/main/pkg/preprocessor](https://github.com/exaroth/narrative/tree/main/pkg/preprocessor) - Prepares input string for phonemization, such as expansion of time/currency units and conversion of numerical values into human readable formats.
+- **Preprocessor** - [https://github.com/exaroth/narrative/tree/main/pkg/preprocessor](https://github.com/exaroth/narrative/tree/main/pkg/preprocessor) - Prepares input strings for phonemization - eg. does time/currency unit expansion and conversion of numerical values into human readable formats, unicode normalization and a lot more.
 - **Phonemizer** - [https://github.com/exaroth/narrative/tree/main/pkg/phonemizer](https://github.com/exaroth/narrative/tree/main/pkg/phonemizer) - Module for phonemizing inputs, it's based on the [Goruut](https://github.com/neurlang/goruut) library, involving dictionary lookups, phoneme inferrence, punctuation splitting etc.
 - **Reader** - [https://github.com/exaroth/narrative/tree/main/pkg/reader](https://github.com/exaroth/narrative/tree/main/pkg/reader) - Module used for reading and conversion of various text formats for usage within Narrative.

+## Debugger

+// todo
+Narrative comes with debugger helpful for editing, modifying and adding phonemes used by Narrative.
+You can access it with F2 key from within main application or build standalone instance by executing `make build-debugger`.
+Running debugger will create new dir `narrative-debugger` in the current working directory, inside it  will create 2 files:

+- `aux_dict.csv` - Contains phoneme overrides, these will be used instead of phonemes found in default dictionary or inferred by Narrative.
+Phonemes edited/added by debugger will be automatically added here.
+- `missing_dict.csv` - Contains words that were missing in the built-in dictionary and were inferred by the Narrative.

+In order to add edited phonemes to default dictionary you can use `merge-dicts` utility (eg. by running `just merge-dicts` assuming you are running debugger from within Narrative repo).

 ## Acknowledgments